Updated on 2025-09-08 GMT+08:00

 3. Make the configuration in 2 take effect:

-nmcli connection up "Connection name of the NIC"
+nmcli connection up "<connection-name-of-the-network-interface>"

 In this example, run the following command: